-Whether it’s the discomfort associated with cramps, premenstrual syndrome (PMS), and lower abdominal and back discomfort, CBD is something they have relied on as part of their wellness regimen.
+Whether it’s the discomfort associated with cramps, pelvic pain, premenstrual syndrome (PMS), and lower abdominal and back discomfort, CBD is something they have relied on as part of their wellness regimen.

-There have been a lot of women clamoring over using CBD as a natural alternative to help with endometriosis.
+Many women have been clamoring over using CBD as a natural alternative to help with endometriosis.
 Endometriosis is a disorder that only affects women in which tissue that normally lines the uterus begins to grow outside the uterus.
 This tissue can be found on the ovaries, fallopian tubes, or intestines.
 It can also pose challenges for women that are trying to become pregnant.
-Before considering using CBD for this, it’s essential that you consult with your health care practitioner to ensure that CBD is the right product to consider.
+Before considering using CBD for this, it’s essential that you consult with your healthcare practitioner to ensure that CBD is the right product to consider.
 Most importantly, we’d like to underscore that we are not suggesting that CBD can treat or cure this disorder.

-Women in the United States spend over $3,500 annually on beauty products which would equate to over $225,000 in the span of a lifetime!
+Women in the United States spend over $3,500 annually on beauty products, equating to over $225,000 in a lifetime!
 That’s more than a down payment on a home or college education at a private university!
 After we’ve digested that, it’s interesting to note that one of the biggest categories of spending on beauty products is on skincare.